CristinaZb/tropical-transcriptomes/README.md

 ## Data overview

-We sampled four tissues —cambium, flower buds, leaf buds, and leaves— from four Neotropical tree species (*Alzatea verticillata*, *Cedrela montana*, *Graffenrieda emarginata*, *Handroanthus chrysanthus*).
+Five tissues —cambium, flowers, flower buds, leaf buds, and leaves— were collected from four Neotropical tree species (*Alzatea verticillata*, *Cedrela montana*, *Graffenrieda emarginata*, *Handroanthus chrysanthus*).
 Libraries were sequenced on Illumina NovaSeq 6000 (2×150 bp).
 Leaf buds and leaves include three biological replicates from the same trees; for other tissues we pooled equal RNA amounts from 2–3 individuals per species.
 In total, 39 tissue-specific libraries were generated.
+For detailed information on sampling locations and wet-lab procedures, please refer to the companion article linked to this pipeline (doi).
+Assembled transcriptomes can be downloaded from Zenodo: doi
-Analyses were executed on the Xanadú HPC (Institute for Systems Genomics Computational Biology Core - UConn) using SLURM.
-The command blocks in this README reproduce the exact parameters we used, following the structure of the runs.
-We followed the RNAseq_nonmodel tutorial (https://github.com/CBC-UCONN/RNAseq_nonmodel) as the operational reference; for detailed system setup and folder scaffolding, please refer to that tutorial.
+Analyses were executed on the Xanadú HPC (Institute for Systems Genomics Computational Biology Core - UConn) using SLURM job manager.
+The command blocks in this README reproduce the exact parameters that were used, following the structure of the runs.
+The RNAseq_nonmodel tutorial (https://github.com/CBC-UCONN/RNAseq_nonmodel) was followed as the operational reference; for detailed system setup and folder scaffolding, please refer to that tutorial.

 ## Data availability